eutwt/versus/tests/testthat/_snaps/compare.md

       compare(a, b, by = c(y = x))
     Condition
       Error in `compare()`:
       !
+Problem with `by`:
-Can't rename variables in this context.
+      * Can't rename variables in this context.

 # Error when `by` uses `join_by`